Legal Framework & DSUA

 The approved version is the result of extensive comment and has received industry approvals from a number of sources:

-- International Group of P&I Clubs: essDOCS has obtained IG Approval on each occasion when it has updated the DSUA, the most recent being March 2013 (version 2013.1).
-Prior to that, versions 2009.3 and April 14th, 2007 (2007.2) had also been approved.
+- International Group of P&I Clubs: essDOCS has obtained IG Approval on each occasion when it has updated the DSUA, the most recent being May 2021 (version 2021.1, effective as of 1 July 2021).
+Prior to that, versions 2013.1, 2009.3 and 2007.2 had also been approved.
 IG approval involved a comprehensive review of the DSUA by US and UK Counsel for the IG.
-Furthermore, on each occasion, the 13 Clubs of the International Group issue Circulars confirming to all members that standard P&I risks associated with the carriage of cargo under a CargoDocs eB/L are within members’ standard terms of cover, provided they have signed either version 2013.1 or 2009.3 of the DSUA.
+Furthermore, on each occasion, the 13 Clubs of the International Group issue Circulars confirming to all members that standard P&I risks associated with the carriage of cargo under a CargoDocs eB/L are within members’ standard terms of cover, provided they have signed either version 2021.1, 2013.1 or 2009.3 of the DSUA.

 - Leadership in Energy Automated Processing: LEAP (representing Oil Majors, Trading Houses & Banks) appointed a leading QC to review the DSUA to demonstrate that, in principle, eB/Ls can be used instead of paper Bills of Lading.
 The opinion, given in January 2008, does not raise any barriers to their use.